CityofEdmonton/AI-Pothole-Detection-Using-YOLO/documentation/RUNNING_THE_PROJECT.md

 0. Label the images in the potholes dataset.
 The dataset provided in [this link](http://bit.ly/2vZV8Bj) already has the images labelled.
 Each image should be accompanied by a text file that describes the bounding boxes of the pothole(s) in the image.
 You can learn more about the format of these labelling files [here](/documentation/PREPARING_THE_DATA.md).

-    The directory holding your data should look like this after creating the text files:
+    The directory holding your formatted data should look like this after creating the text files:

     ![Formatted Data](/media/images/formatted-data.png?raw=true)